Division of Enrollment Management and Student Affairs

 • Crisis intervention and emergency support during personal trauma

-What to Expect in Counseling at CCA?
+What to Expect in Counseling at the CCA.

 As a college student, it is common to experience stress, anxious feelings, challenges with managing academic demands and to just generally feel overwhelmed.
 Brief Counseling is a short-term psychotherapy method that addresses challenges like these in a solution focused way.
-Over 7 therapy sessions, the student and mental health counselor will meet inside the therapy office for one hour.
+Over 8 therapy sessions, the student and mental health counselor will meet inside the therapy office for one hour.
 During this one-hour session, the student and mental health counselor will discuss present challenges the student is facing and collaborate on ways to address these concerns.

 Brief counseling is a great tool to learn individualized skills, such as relaxation techniques, problem solving skills, goal setting methods and coping strategies to target common challenges.